emaloney/CleanroomLogger/INTEGRATION.md

 There are two supported options for integration:

 - **Manual integration** — The `CleanroomLogger.xcodeproj` Xcode project file is embedded directly within your project.
-You then add `CleanroomLogger.framework` and its dependencies to the *Embedded Binaries* and *Linked Frameworks and Libraries* sections under the *General* tab for your application target.
+You then add `CleanroomLogger.framework` and `CleanroomASL.framework` to the *Embedded Binaries* and *Linked Frameworks and Libraries* sections under the *General* tab for your application target.

 - **Carthage integration** — [Carthage](https://github.com/Carthage/Carthage) is a dependency package manager designed to build frameworks.
 Once Carthage is installed, to add CleanroomLogger to your project using Carthage, you would put the line `github "emaloney/CleanroomLogger"` in your `Cartfile` and then issue the command `carthage update`.